-By Shawn Xu, International Expansion at Square
+By Shawn Xu, Former International Expansion, Square

 Every company needs to think through market analysis differently, depending on the product or feature they are trying to launch.
 However, I tend to structure my approach by collecting data on market opportunity vs. market entry difficulty.